Skip to main content

 Over-speccing the UI

-You don’t need to describe every modal and tooltip in the spec.
-The frontend section describes user flows and structure.
-Visual design is separate.
-Focus on what the user can do and where they go next, not what color the button is.
+You don’t need to describe every modal and tooltip.
+The frontend section describes user flows and structure; visual design is separate.
+Focus on what the user can do and where they go next.

 FAQ

-Spec-driven development is a programming approach where you write a structured document — the spec — that describes what an application does, and an AI compiler generates the full-stack code from it.
-The spec uses annotated markdown: readable prose for the human understanding, annotations for machine precision.
-The key difference from traditional coding is that the spec is the source of truth, not the code.
-Code is a compiled artifact, just like binary is compiled from TypeScript.
+You describe what an application does in a structured document — the spec — and an AI compiler generates the full-stack code from it.
+The spec is readable prose plus annotations that carry precision.
+The key difference from traditional coding is that the spec is the source of truth, not the code; code is a compiled artifact, the way .js is compiled from .ts.

 Can I really get a real backend and database from a spec, not just a frontend?

-Yes, and this is the main point.
-The spec explicitly defines backend methods with input validation, access controls, and business rules.
-It defines a database schema with typed fields and relationships.
-The compiler generates real server-side code from these definitions.
-You end up with a TypeScript backend, a SQL database with proper constraints, and auth that enforces rules at the server level — not just the UI.
+Yes — that’s the whole point.
+The spec defines backend methods with input validation, access controls, and business rules, plus a database schema with typed fields and relationships.
+The compiler generates real server-side code: a TypeScript backend, a SQL database with proper constraints, and auth that enforces rules at the server level, not just the UI.

 How does authentication work in a spec-driven app?

-You describe the auth flow in the spec: the verification method, session duration, storage mechanism, and new account behavior.
-The compiler generates a complete auth system from that description — including database tables for users and sessions, backend methods for login and logout, email delivery for verification codes, and session middleware that validates every authenticated request.
+You describe the auth flow — verification method, session duration, storage, new-account behavior — and the compiler generates a complete auth system: database tables for users and sessions, backend methods for login and logout, email delivery for codes, and session middleware that validates every authenticated request.
 Sessions are server-side and stored in the database.
-There’s no client-side session simulation.

-Do I need to know how to code to write a spec?
+Do I need to know how to code to shape a spec?

-You need to understand what you want the app to do, how data flows through it, and what the rules are.
-That’s closer to product thinking than programming.
-Familiarity with concepts like data types, foreign keys, and authentication flows will help you write better annotations.
-But you don’t need to write TypeScript or SQL directly.
-If you want a deeper read on how to write a software spec from scratch, there’s a practical guide that covers the process.
+You need to understand what the app should do, how data flows through it, and what the rules are — closer to product thinking than programming.
+Familiarity with data types, foreign keys, and auth flows helps you refine what Remy drafts, but you don’t write TypeScript or SQL directly.
+For a deeper read, see how to write a software spec.

 What happens when I need to change the app after it’s compiled?

-You update the spec and recompile.
-The compiler generates updated code that reflects the changes.
-If the database schema changes, migration files are generated and run automatically on deploy.
-You can also edit the generated code directly for fine-grained adjustments — you own the code and can read and modify it freely.
-The spec stays as the source of truth for the overall structure; the code handles the details.
+You update the spec and recompile; the compiler regenerates the code, and schema changes migrate automatically on deploy.
+You can also edit the generated code directly for fine-grained adjustments — you own it.
+The spec stays the source of truth for the overall structure.

-Is this approach better than using a platform like Supabase or Firebase directly?
+Is this better than using a platform like Supabase or Firebase directly?

 It depends on what you’re optimizing for.
-Platforms like Supabase give you managed backend infrastructure you configure and integrate yourself.
-Spec-driven development generates the integration layer for you — the backend methods, schema, auth wiring — from a single document.
-It’s faster to get to a working app.
-The tradeoff is that highly customized backend logic may require editing the generated code rather than speccing it.
-For most full-stack web apps — SaaS tools, internal dashboards, multi-user trackers — spec-driven development covers the whole surface.
+Supabase gives you managed infrastructure you configure and integrate yourself; spec-driven development generates that integration layer — backend methods, schema, auth wiring — from one document, so you reach a working app faster.
+The tradeoff is that highly customized backend logic may mean editing the generated code rather than speccing it.
+For most full-stack web apps, the spec covers the whole surface.

-If you want to see what this looks like in practice, try Remy at mindstudio.ai/remy.
-Write a spec, compile it, and see what comes out.
+If you want to see what it looks like in practice, start building with Remy — describe an app, watch it draft the spec and compile it, and see what comes out.

 Presented by MindStudio